 Lower costs and convenience with antibody testing – a worked example

 If we look at an individual traveller “Emma” who flies once a month (return) for a 3-month period.
-Assuming she travels to a green country, Emma would require 2 tests in the UK (let’s assume one PCR test prior to departure (£60) and one antigen (£20) prior to day two of arrival).
-In addition, she would probably require a PCR test (£60) whilst abroad prior to the return journey home.
-For one return journey, this would be a cost of £140 for Emma, and over a 3-month period, on the basis of three return flights, a cost of £420.
+Assuming she is fully vaccinated and depending on her destination country, Emma could require testing in the UK (let’s assume one PCR test upon return to the UK (£60).
+In addition, she may require a PCR test (£60) for departure from the UK.
+For one return journey, this would be a cost of £120 for Emma, and over a 3-month period, on the basis of three return flights, a cost of £360.

 Comparatively, using a neutralising antibody test Emma may just require one test which could provide a three-month antibody status certificate and cover all of these flights in that period; at a cost of say, £20.

 For Emma, the benefit of this is not only cost, but also convenience as one test provides a result for three months, rather than the hassle of regular testing.
 In addition, this test result can also be used for a range of other uses, including; going to work; to a conference or to the theatre.

 If you consider 140 passengers on an A320 airliner, the numbers soon add up.
-Just on one return flight alone, based on the above example the cost would be £19,600 if PCR/antigen testing is used.
+Just on one return flight alone, based on the above example the cost would be £16,800 if PCR testing is used.
 However, antibody testing could reduce this significantly.
-Asking passengers to pay £140 for testing for a return journey need to be seen in the context of airline revenue per seat on a return journey of around £120 (based on pre-pandemic EasyJet 2019 financial results).
+Asking passengers to pay £60 for testing for a return journey need to be seen in the context of airline revenue per seat on a return journey of around £120 (based on pre-pandemic EasyJet 2019 financial results).
 This regressive tax can be significantly reduced by the introduction of neutralising antibody testing that allows a proportion of the passengers to only test once rather than multiple times on each trip.
 In turn, the reduction in the cost of testing will reduce the cost of flying and should support our travel sector to get back on its feet.